tpbc/tpbc2022.github.io/index.md

 The program includes recent research in the sub-themes of consensus protocols, zero-knowledge proofs, privacy and anonymity-preserving techniques, language design and semantics for smart contracts, formal verification of cryptographic protocols and implementations, among other relevant topics.

 ## Committee
-TPBC21 is organized by the Cryptology and Data Security group at the Institute of CS of the University of Bern.
+TPBC21 is organized by the [Cryptology and Data Security group](crypto.unibe.ch) from the University of Bern.